jaspector

 Any regulated construction, alteration, or demolition in the unincorporated area is subject to permit review under the state code; confirm scope with the inspector.

-Typical processing time is Not published; call during Tuesday and Friday 8:00–9:30 a.m. office hours for an estimate..
+Building permit processing times in unincorporated Whitley County, KY typically run Not published; call during Tuesday and Friday 8:00–9:30 a.m. office hours for an estimate..
+Timelines can vary based on project complexity and current department workload.